 Here's the great thing about health articles – it encompasses so many individualized niches that it nearly seems endless as to the number of topics a health writer can tackle.

-You can write about many subjects ranging from specific diseases and treatments to holistic therapies to nutrition awareness to mental health to fitness to herbal remedies for disease, and so much more.
+You can write about many subjects ranging from specific diseases and treatments to holistic therapies to nutrition awareness to mental health to fitness to herbal remedies for disease, along with topics like yoga and so much more.
 Even within those compartmentalized topics, you break it down even more.
 There’s so much that you can write about and never run out of subjects.

 What’s more, health articles can be written and submitted to varying mediums ranging from websites for doctors, magazines and online websites, companies that specialize in health-related products, and more.